 Bacteria and mold thrive on moisture, it keeps them alive and provides them with the perfect breeding ground.
 So to ensure defeat, make sure you let all parts dry completely before you reassemble your bottle.
 Pay special attention to the cap, gasket, straw, and any other component with an intricate design as these may take longer to dry.
 Use a drying-rack for good airflow.

-Thanks for checking in.
-We recently launched the world’s first plastic-free and truly glass water bottle made from only two materials: silicone and glass.
+The Meshbottle has a proprietary cap design that disassembles and turns inside out making it extremely easy to clean and keep sanitary.
+It's the world’s first plastic-free, truly glass water bottle made from only two materials: silicone and glass.
 Our bottles provide a great alternative to those who are trying to move away from plastics and plastic chemicals.
 Check out our featured bottles below.